lovera00/lovera00/README.md

 # Hi there 👋👨‍🏫

 Hi!
 I'm a full-stack developer with 5 years of experience developing web applications and corporate platforms for the financial sector, using technologies such as Angular, Spring Boot, NET Core, Node js, and different database managers.
-I am deepening the principles of SOLID, Hexagonal Architecture, Testing, CQRS, and domain-oriented design.
+I am deepening the principles of SOLID, Hexagonal Architecture, Testing, CQRS, and DDD.

 Find me around the web 🌎:
 - Sharing updates on <a href="https://www.linkedin.com/in/mathiaslovera/">LinkedIn</a> 💼